-No public dates until September 2018.
+No public dates yet.

 The glories, grandeur and greatness of the city.
 These are the Seven Wonders of Manchester; wondrous places, majestic settings, extraordinary stories: the world’s biggest trading room, a Cathedral of Culture, masterpieces of religious art, an unforgettable Gothic shrine, tens of thousands of faces forming one famous face and a celebration of Manchester’s greatest gift to the world – work.

 The 7 Wonders of Manchester, the world’s first industrial city, capital of the North.

 • Chetham’s, the oldest library in Europe built into the 15th century Tudor buildings in the heart of mediaeval Manchester.

 • The Royal Exchange: once the world’s biggest trading floor, now home to a futurist-looking and world-renowned theatre.